Google Groups: Google Groups

 By 2001, the Deja search service was shut down.
 In February 2001, Google acquired Deja News and its archive, and transitioned its assets to groups.google.com.
 Users were then able to access these Usenet newsgroups through the new Google Groups interface.

 By the end of 2001, the archive had been supplemented with other archived messages dating back to May 11, 1981.
-These early posts from 1981–1991 were donated to Google by the University of Western Ontario, based on archives by Henry Spencer from the University of Toronto.
+These early posts from 1981 to 1991 were donated to Google by the University of Western Ontario, based on archives by Henry Spencer from the University of Toronto.
 A short while later, Google released a new version that allowed users to create their own non-Usenet groups.

 When AOL discontinued access to Usenet around 2005, it recommended Google Groups instead.

 In 2008, Google broke the Groups search functionality and left it nonfunctional for about a year, until a Wired article spurred the company to fix the problems.

-For several years from May 2010 onward, Google incrementally changed the layout of the web search results pages, often degrading the discoverability of the site itself as well as its usability and functionality.

-On February 13, 2015, a Vice Media story reported that the ability to do advanced searches across all groups had again become nonfunctional, and to date, Google has neither fixed nor acknowledged the problem.
+On February 13, 2015, a Vice Media story reported that the ability to perform advanced searches across all groups had again become nonfunctional, and to date, Google has neither fixed nor acknowledged the problem.
 The researcher interviewed stated, "Advanced searches within specific groups appear to be working, but that's hardly useful for any form of research—be it casual or academic."

 Criticism

-Lee Rizor, also known as Blinky the Shark, started the Usenet Improvement Project in 2009.
-The project is highly critical of Google Groups and its users.
-It aims to "make Usenet participation a better experience".
-They have accused Google Groups of ignoring an "increasing wave of spam" from its servers and of encouraging and prolonging the Eternal September of "lusers" and "lamers" arriving in established groups en masse.
-The Usenet Improvement Project provides several killfile examples to block messages posted by Google Groups users in several newsreaders.

-Slashdot, Vice and Wired contributors have criticized Google for its unannounced discontinuation of the Google Groups Advanced Search page and the ability to perform advanced searches across all groups, leaving it nearly impossible to find postings without either knowing keywords from them that are unique across Google Groups' entire multi-decade archive of posts, or else knowing beforehand which newsgroup(s) they were posted in.
-Other commentators have since noted that even many simple searches across all groups repeatably fail to return correct results.
+Vice and Wired contributors have criticized Google for its unannounced discontinuation of the Google Groups Advanced Search page.
+The advanced search page allowed users to perform advanced searches across all groups.
+Without this page, it became difficult to find specific postings from among a multi-decade archive of posts across multiple newsgroups.